 Wizbe/ Stan Farrell Electronic Music Press Kit

 Wizbe is the stage name for Stan Farrell who is based in Manchester, Maine.
-The band was founded in 2000 while Stan Farrell was in college.
-Starting in 2020, Stan Farrell has also started releasing music under his name, Stan Farrell, as well as continuing with Wizbe and another band called With Yourself.
+The band was founded in 2000.
+Stan Farrell has also started releasing music under his name, Stan Farrell, as well as continuing with Wizbe and the One Stan Band.

 The name, Wizbe, was based upon a story written by Farrell in his elementary school years.
 The story was about a worm who could speak, worked at a restaurant, and was an inventor.

 All music is independently released.
 Wizbe’s first album released to the public was Cows Growing Ambient Flypower in 2018.
 Followed by Music in the Mist in late 2018, You’re Swell in 2020, and Do You Dare? in 2021.
-In 2020, Wizbe also released 4 singles plus 4 songs under the band name With Yourself.
-In 2021 Wizbe released another 10 singles, plus 8 songs under With Yourself, and 6 songs under Stan Farrell.
+In 2021 Wizbe released another 10 singles, and 6 songs under Stan Farrell.

 - Do You Dare?
 Rock – on 6 Nov 2020